GoogleChrome/developer.chrome.com/site/en/blog/region-capture/index.md

 ### Tell us about the design

-Is there something about Region Capture that doesn't work like you expected?
+Is there something about Region Capture that doesn't work as you expected?
 Or are there missing methods or properties that you need to implement your idea?
 Have a question or comment on the security model?

 * File a spec issue on the [GitHub repo][issues], or add your thoughts to an existing issue.